calebabutler/verilog-pi-calculator/README.md

 # Verilog pi calculator

 This is a hardware design that calculates pi to a million digits.
+There is a youtube video giving a brief introduction of the design [here](https://youtu.be/wFw-m4XfpX4).

 ![A screenshot of the time it takes to calculate a million digits (13 hours).](https://github.com/calebabutler/verilog-pi-calculator/blob/main/time_screenshot.png?raw=true)